twokul/yam/README.md

 [![Build Status](https://travis-ci.org/twokul/yam.svg)](https://travis-ci.org/twokul/yam)

-Dead simple lazy storage interface
+Dead simple lazy storage interface.

+Yam is lazy by default.
+"Lazy" means that it never tries to persist settings unless you ask it to.

 #### Yam Constructor